 5 minutes jog or walk (or combination)

-Half squats 10 (depending on your knees, you can go down half way or hold onto something so your knees take less strain from your full bodyweight)
+Half squats 10: Depending on your knees, you can go down halfway or hold on to something so your knees take less strain from your full body weight.

 Repeat 3 times

-Reverse Crunches 20
+Reverse crunches 20

 Repeat 3 times

-DB rows 10/arm
+Dumbbell rows 10/arm

-DB military press 10
+Dumbbell military press 10

-DB bicep curls 10
+Dumbbell biceps curls 10

-However, these are my favorite calisthenics type workouts.
-Five Part Series (PT Pyramid, Super Set, others)
+However, these are my favorite calisthenics-type workouts.
+Five-Part Series (PT pyramid, super set, others)

-Tactical Fitness Over 40 is a pretty tough intermediate to advanced level of workout program that mixes calisthenics, dumbbells, and cardio options mixed with recovery programming for the athlete over 40 years old.
+Tactical Fitness Over 40 is a pretty tough intermediate to advanced level of workout program that mixes calisthenics, dumbbells and cardio options, mixed with recovery programming for the athlete over 40 years old.